 Face it: many women don’t have the time, money, or desire to head to the doctor just because they want birth control.
 Or, they may not even live near a doctor or clinic.
 Fortunately, thanks to modern technology, there’s a solution for that — and it lets you skip the pharmacy and order your pills from the convenience of your home, straight from your computer or the phone that’s usually attached to your hand.
-People have long had the luxury of being able to order other forms of birth control — condoms and spermicides — from the dim light of their computer screen.
+People have long had the luxury of being able to order over-the-counter birth control, like condoms, from the dim light of their computer screen.
 Now they can do so with prescription birth control.

 Ready to get birth control prescribed through Nurx?
 Get started here.
 Want to learn more about how Nurx works?
 Read on.